 The existing tower is demolished and a more impressive building is erected in its place,

-also in form of a residential tower, which is incorporated into the town' s defence circuit.
+also in form of residential tower, which is incorporated into the town' s defence circuit.
 Built on a rectangular plan with sides of 11x12.3 meters, in the lower parts made of stones and broken limestone, in the upper part probably of brick.
-From the north and west the walls of the tower are supported by massive buttresses, and the surrounding conical embankment and castle moat provide additional defense.
+From the north and west the walls of the tower are supported by massive buttresses.
+Surrounding conical embankment and castle moat provide additional defense.

-The embankment is leveled, and in its place Bolesław Niemodliński builds a
+The embankment is leveled.
+In its place Bolesław Niemodliński builds the

 brick curtain wall, closing a 33.7x40.5 meter square.
-A courtyard is formed between the tower and the wall.
+The courtyard is formed between the tower and the wall.
 The entrance to the castle leads through a gate probably located in the south-eastern curtain.

 The stone tower is demolished.
-The residential functions are taken over by a
+Residential functions are taken over by

 new Gothic palace, erected on the outside of existing defensive perimeter, in its south-western part.
 It is a three-storey brick building with four chambers on each floor, whose interiors are illuminated by small windows.
-The eastern part of the palace is probably occupied by a chapel, the sources also mention the so-called big hall, where political and social life of the court probably took place.
+The eastern part of the palace is probably occupied by a chapel, maybe also by so-called big hall, where political and social life of the court may took place.
 From courtyard side, the building's facades are decorated with multicoloured, polychrome blends, while its corners and outer wall are supported by buttresses.
-The entrance to enlarged courtyard leads probably from the north-western side, in the place of today's gateway.
+An entrance to enlarged courtyard leads probably from the north-western side, in the place of today's gateway.

-North-western wing is created with gate tower and brick, vaulted kitchen, and three-storey cloisters.
+North-western wing is erected with gate tower and brick, vaulted kitchen, and three-storey cloisters.
 The tower is crowned with

-stylish helmet with a two-storey lantern, and its facades are decorated with sgraffito decoration.
-Vertical communication in new castle takes place through a spiral staircase placed inside a turret, standing in the corner of the courtyard.
+stylish helmet with two-storey lantern, and its facades are decorated with sgraffito.
+Vertical communication takes place through the spiral staircase located inside the turret, standing in the corner of the courtyard.
 The bastions strengthen the existing defensive system of the building, which acquires the features typical for palazzo in fortezza objects.

 THE CASTLE IN A NIEMODLIN, THE GROUND FLOOR LAYOUT - THE OLDEST, XV-CENTURY CASTLE WALLS ARE MARKED IN BLACK:

-THE MOST IMPORTANT CHANGES IN THE ARCHITECTURE OF THE CASTLE
+THE MOST IMPORTANT CHANGES IN ARCHITECTURE OF THE CASTLE

-north-eastern wing with a chapel and a south-eastern wing with an open gallery are added to existing two wings - the castle obtains the form of a full quadrilateral.
+north-eastern wing with a chapel and a south-eastern wing with an open gallery are added to existing two wings.
 In all four corners of the courtyard, stylish

-turrets with staircases are erected, which are connected by cloisters that run around it.
+turrets with staircases are erected.
 The walls of the castle are probably plastered in white, and decorated with polychrome window frame ornaments.
-A curtain wall with roundels and a gate building leading to the farm courtyard are erected on the town side.
-A little earlier, presumably at the turn of the 16th and 17th centuries, the gate tower receives a clock mechanism and bells with inscription (translated): God, want to protect from fire and other dangers this town, its inhabitants, and those bells, that were cast on 24 September 1599.
+The curtain wall with roundels and the gate building leading to the farm courtyard are erected.
+A little earlier, presumably at the turn of the 16th and 17th centuries, gate tower receives a clock mechanism and bells with inscription (translated): God, from fire and other dangers want to protect this town, its inhabitants, and those bells, that were cast on 24 September 1599.